AniediEtim/School-Result-Management-System/README.md

 ## Overview

-This project is a Microsoft Excel result management system developed for a secondary school.
+This project is a Microsoft Excel Result Management System developed for a secondary school.

-It was designed to make result preparation easier, improve accuracy, and reduce manual calculation errors while maintaining data integrity.
+It helps teachers prepare student results more accurately by reducing manual calculation errors and maintaining data integrity.

-## Key Features
+## Features

-- Teachers enter Continuous Assessment (CA) and Examination scores manually.
+- Manual entry of Continuous Assessment (CA) and Examination scores
-- Automatic calculation of totals, grades, remarks, averages, and cumulative results.
+- Automatic calculation of:
+  - Total Score
+  - Grade
+  - Remark
+  - Average
+  - Cumulative Result
-- Data validation to prevent entering scores above the approved maximum.
+- Data validation to prevent invalid score entry
-- Protected formulas and worksheets to maintain data integrity.
+- Protected formulas to prevent accidental editing
+- Professional print-ready result sheet
-- One worksheet per student for easy record management.
+- One worksheet per student
-- Professional print-ready result layout.

-## Microsoft Excel Features Used
+## Microsoft Excel Functions Used

 - IF
 - SUM